datastax/pulsar-transformations/README.md

 ### Drop

-Drops the message from further processing.
-Use in conjunction with `when` to selectively drop messages.
+Drops the record from further processing.
+Use in conjunction with `when` to selectively drop records.

 Step name: `drop`